Ontotext-AD/ontotext-yasgui/ontotext-yasgui-web-component/README.md

     - Fallback behavior: If themeName is not provided or the required CSS rules for that theme are missing, CodeMirror/YASQE will automatically fall back to the default theme to ensure the editor remains readable.

-### ontotext version and GraphDB Version Compatibility
+### ontotext-yasgui-web-componen version and GraphDB Version Compatibility

 | ontotext-yasgui-web-component | Workbench | GraphDB Version |
 |-------------------------------|-----------|-----------------|